MJHL Player Benefits

 This certifies that I agree to abide by the following points while I am a player in the MJHL.

-I agree to abide by the policies and guidelines outlined in the MJHL Return to Play document.
+I agree to abide by the policies and guidelines outlined in the MJHL Return to Play Document / Directives.

-I agree to symptom screening checks, and will notify the team I have experience any COVID-19 symptoms.
+I will notify the team if I experience any COVID-19 symptoms.

-I acknowledge that there are risks associated with entering team facilities and/or participating in team activities, and that the measures taken by the MJHL, team, facilities and participants, including those set out in the policies and guidelines outlined in the MJHL Return to Play document, will not entirely eliminate those risks.
+I acknowledge that there are risks associated with entering team facilities and/or participating in team activities, and that the measures taken by the MJHL, team, facilities and participants, including those set out in the policies and guidelines outlined in the MJHL Return to Play Document / Directives and by Manitoba Public Health, will not entirely eliminate those risks.

 Players will be entitled to a refund of the player fee under the following terms.
 After paying the applicable fee in full a player will be entitled to receive a refund if he is released from the team Hockey Canada Registry (HCR) or traded to a team outside the MJHL.
 The refund will be calculated based on the following formula: